VinitKumar01/2025-Daily-Code-Logs/README.md

 27-2-2025 || Coded the basic routes and database schemas for PayTM project.

-28-2-2025 || Coded some more routes and schema for PayTM project.
+28-2-2025 || Coded some more routes and schema for PayTM project and Learnt some linux commands.